isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-the-art-of-movement-dance-on-the-singapore-stage.md

 “She so successfully blended con- temporary, East Asian, and Southeast  Asian dance forms and themes such that, even if one may discern traces of ballet,  and Indian, Malay and Chinese dances,  her final form was none of those: it was, simply, a dance choreographed by Goh,”  said Venka Purushothaman in his 2002  book on Cultural Medallion recipients.[^5]

+Dancer Goh Lay Kuan, dubbed “The Red Ballerina”, left her mark on both art and society.
+Courtesy of The Theatre Practice Ltd.

+A young Goh Lay Kuan at the first ballet class she taught at the Practice Theatre School.
+Courtesy of The Theatre Practice Ltd.

 #### **Three Generations of Dance**

 <i>Santha Bhaskar, Bhaskar’s Arts Academy</i>